angystallone/ProbShakemaps/README.md

 **PROB_TOOLS**

-`ProbShakemap` comes with three different tools to generate Probabilistic Shakemaps: `GetStatistics`, `GetDistributions` and `EnsemblePlot`.
-Probabilistic Shakemaps represent different products for visualizing and summarizing the ground-motion predictive distribution at the POIs.
+`ProbShakemap` comes with three different tools to explore the ground-motion predictive distributions at a set of POIs: `GetStatistics`, `GetDistributions` and `EnsemblePlot`.

 **TOOL: GetStatistics**

-* Calculates and save statistics ('Mean','Median','Percentile 10','Percentile 20','Percentile 80','Percentile 90').
+* Calculates and save statistics of the predictive distribution.
 If you do not provide a file with scenarios weights, the scenarios are considered equally probable.
 * Plots the calculated statistics at all the selected POIs.

 ```bash